 Another sticky point for some is what it really means to be negative.
 I can’t count how many times I’ve advised others to “think positive” about something they’re convinced is going to be a disaster, only for them to insist that they were merely being “realistic.”
 It’s hard to argue with someone like that, because they’re thoroughly convinced of the realism of their negativity, due to their own past experiences.

 Take a person who’s considering a new career.
-If they’re the type who has never finished anything they’ve started, has had several failed careers already, didn’t do well in school, dropped out, or has low self-esteem, they’re unlikely to get fired up enough to get past the first step.
+If they’re the type who has never finished anything they’ve started, has had several failed careers, didn’t do well in school, dropped out, or has low self-esteem, they’re unlikely to get fired up enough to get past the first step.
 Sure, they might initially feel some excitement.
-But when they encounter that first hurdle, they’ll look back at that poor track record and conclude that this will also fail.
+But when they encounter that first hurdle, they’ll look back at their poor track record and conclude that this will also fail.